srp33/AnnotatedBCGEData/README.md

 [Zenodo](https://zenodo.org/communities/annnotatedbcgedata/records?q=&l=list&p=1&s=10&sort=newest).
 This database allowed us to use data that was already neat and ready to be analyzed.
 However, the original data came from Gene Expression Omnibus (GEO), ArrayExpress, and The Cancer Genome Atlas.
-The name of every item in the named list identifiers is the data set name in its respective source.
 Learn more about the data at the following links:

 - GSE41197:
   <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE41197>